Creating Growth

 They also remind, reinforce and occasionally jolt their organisation to keep it on track, keeping an eye on external change that requires subtle adaptation.

-It’s important to not overstate the role of brand and creativity, as the industry has done so far too often in the past.
+It’s important to not overstate the role of brand and creativity, as the industry has done too often.
 But it’s important not to underestimate its power either.
-This is best summed up by Adam Kerj, who was quoted at the beginning of this section, who continued:
+This is best summed up by Adam Kerj, who we quoted at the beginning of this section:

 “... we should be beyond proud of what role we play and can do considering that creativity is by far the world’s most significant economic multiplier.”